retux-game/retux/README.txt

 There are some command-line options that can be passed.
 Run the game in a terminal with the "-h" command-line option for more information.

-SPECIAL CONTROLS

-You can exit the game by pressing the middle mouse button.
-This is a workaround for a rare bug in SDL 1.2 which can lock up the keyboard controls.